delocalizer/cutstash/README.md

-A very simple tool that takes FASTQ records from STDIN, cuts trailing lowercase sequence and the associate qualities, and stashes them in the sequence id comment field as a SAM-style tag:
+A very simple tool that takes FASTQ records from STDIN, cuts trailing lowercase sequence and the associated qualities, and stashes them in the sequence id comment field as a SAM-style tag:
 ```
 QT:Z:[seq_cut]+[qual_cut]
 ```